 |Studio||$800-$1,100 per month|

 For access to the MIIS Housing Website, you must be an admitted student and have paid your tuition deposit.
-For incoming Fall 2015 students, access will be sent to deposited students beginning in early April, on a weekly basis.
+We will send access codes to admitted/deposited students on a weekly basis beginning in mid-October for Spring admission and mid-March for Fall admission.

 Every year, many students find their housing through the Monterey-area Craigslist.
 Craigslist is an online network offering free classified advertisements from furniture to employment to housing.
 Landlords and property management companies often post available housing on Craigslist.
 When searching on Craigslist, you can indicate your desired rent price range, a pet friendly home, and the number of bedrooms desired.
 You can also search for apartments, houses, room shares, or sublets.
 When using Craigslist, keep in mind that it is available to anyone.
 Always be aware of scams and false information, and we highly recommend you do not sign a lease agreement before viewing the house or apartment firsthand.